danielblignaut/movie-trailer-application/README.md

 To launch the project:

 1. **SSH** into the vagrant machine & **CD** into the project directory
 2. Execute **python fresh_tomatoes.py**
 3. Open your browser & navigate to **0.0.0.0:8000** (whatever the forwarded port and URL are.
 They should be the adjacent)

 The program executes as follows:

 1. Set some constants (Path to index.html and the path to the database).
 2. Instantiate the Entertainment Center.
 Here, the database is read and the movie objects are subsequently instantiated.
 3. Start the web server on port 8000 (forwarded via vagrant)
+E37: No write since last change (add ! to override)
 4. server your web content (Only GET requests)

 #The Client